Open Search

 Be honest.
 Know from the beginning that therapy sessions are safe and confidential.
 Clinical counselors are trained to listen objectively and without judgment, but also to ask probing questions.
 If the therapist digs into a hidden part of your life, don’t lie to evade uncomfortable issues.
 As mentioned earlier, positive change only comes if you’re truly open to it, and sometimes that means you will feel uncomfortable when discussing certain topics.
 Being honest allows you to get more out of your sessions and better connect with the therapist.
 If he or she is overlooking things you’d hoped to address, or if the two of you just aren’t clicking, let the therapist know.

 Jot down notes.
 Bringing a notebook to your session is not required, but may be useful.
 Although you’ll be talking and listening more than anything, insights may come up during the session that you want to write down.
 This will also help when the therapist assigns you “homework.”
+Doing so will largely contribute to a successful therapy journey.

 Do your homework.
 Before sessions close, therapists often give clients something to think about and do before the next scheduled meeting.
-Maybe your assignment is to keep a weekly list of things that trigger your feelings of anxiety.
+Maybe your assignment for future sessions is to keep a weekly list of things that trigger your feelings of anxiety.
 Or maybe it’s a step you’re taking toward a positive change, such as submitting a job application.
 Whatever the task is that you and your therapist agree on, be sure to follow through with it.

 Become a Clinical Counselor Today